Useful links

 - Kent Archaeological Society

-- Kent History and Library Centre
+- Kent Archives and Local History

 - Surrey Archaeological Society